 - Please report any broken or damaged equipment.

 - All participants are to follow all of the park policies set by the Elmhurst Park District.
-Failure to do so will result in removal from the program.

 - Have FUN in the park!